Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • First Saturday of each month, from 2 p.m. to 6 p.m.

 Take note!
 The Brooklyn Museum is closed on Mondays and Tuesdays and does not have long opening hours.
 In winter, most days it is only open from 11am to 6pm (except Fridays and Saturdays, when it is open until 8pm).
-Like all other New York museums, it is closed on December 25th, January 1st and Thanksgiving Day.
+Like the rest of the museums in New York, it is closed on December 25th, January 1st and Thanksgiving Day.

-My advice is to try to visit the museum during the week because weekdays are the least crowded and avoid Saturdays and Sundays.
-And remember that museums often change their opening hours depending on the season.
-So the best thing to do is to check them out on their official website on the day you are going to visit.
+My advice is to try to visit the museum during the week because the weekdays are the least crowded and avoid Saturdays and Sundays.
+Oh, and remember that museums usually change their opening hours depending on the season.
+So the best thing to do is to check them out on their official website on the day you are going to visit them.

 Did you know that in ancient times the Egyptians believed that in order for a deceased woman to be reborn she had to briefly become a man?
-You'll discover this and other interesting facts in the exhibition 'Beyond a Woman: Gender Transformation in Ancient Egypt, which includes such fascinating objects as a mummy's mask and the impressive sarcophagus of the Lady of the House.
+You will discover this and other interesting facts in the exhibition 'Beyond a Woman: Gender Transformation in Ancient Egypt', which includes fascinating objects such as a mummy's mask and the impressive sarcophagus of the Lady of the House.

 Meanwhile, the Ancient Egyptian Art exhibition features such impressive treasures as a gilded wooden statuette of Amunhotep III, a relief from the tomb of a man named Akhty-hotep and a female terracotta statuette created more than 5,000 years ago.
 Yes, you read that right, five thousand years!